Gil Clancy

-Gilbert Thomas Clancy (May 30, 1922 – March 31, 2011) was a Hall of Fame boxing trainer and one of the most noted boxing commentators of the 1980s and 1990s.
+Gilbert Thomas Clancy (May 30, 1922 – March 31, 2011) was a Hall of Fame boxing trainer and one of the most noted television boxing commentators of the 1980s and 1990s.

-He worked with such famous boxers as Muhammad Ali, Jerry Quarry, Joe Frazier, and George Foreman, as well as Gerry Cooney in his fight with Foreman.
+Clancy became famous as a trainer for world champion Emile Griffith, and later worked with other famous boxing world champions and top contenders such as George Foreman, Jerry Quarry, Ken Buchanan, and Gerry Cooney, including Cooney in his fight with Foreman.

 In the 1990s, he worked with Oscar De La Hoya, coming out of retirement to do so.
-Another fighter who Clancy trained was Emile Griffith.
-Clancy was Griffith's first and only trainer and guided him to world championships in the welterweight and middleweight classes.
+Clancy was Emile Griffith's only trainer and guided him to world championships in the welterweight and middleweight classes.